Overview

 • Inner arms.

-Generally, patients report an overall improvement in skin hydration, brightness, smoothness and firmness.
+Generally, patients report their Profhilo benefits to be an overall improvement in skin hydration, brightness, smoothness and firmness.

-The practitioner will take a detailed medical history to ensure you have no conditions that might increase risk of unwanted side effects, consultation is also important to discuss your expectations and whether or not this treatment is able to meet them.
+Your practitioner will take a detailed medical history to ensure you have no conditions that might increase the risk of unwanted side effects.
+Your consultation will also be an important opportunity for you to discuss your expectations and whether this treatment is able to meet them.

-• Treatment is not recommended if you are suffering from any skin infection in or near the treatment area or are unwell in any way (even a cold).
+• You are suffering from any skin infection in or near the treatment area, or are unwell in any way (even a cold).

-• If you are currently or have recently completed a course of Roacutane (acne treatment) in the last 18 months.
+• You are currently on or have recently completed a course of Roacutane (Isotretinoin acne treatment) in the last 18 months.

-• If you are planning to attend an important event and any adverse event described would be unacceptable to you, discuss with your clinician in advance of having treatment.
+• If you are planning to attend an important event and any adverse reaction described, including bruising, would be unacceptable to you, discuss with your clinician in advance of having treatment.

-• Some over the counter medicines and supplements can also affect bleeding (make you more prone to bruising) as can alcohol- which should be avoided the day before and after treatment.
+• Some over the counter medicines and supplements can also affect bleeding (make you more prone to bruising), as can alcohol.
+Alcohol should be avoided the day before and after treatment.

 • Vigorous exercise, sun exposure, sun beds, sauna should be avoided for 48 hours, or as advised by your clinician, after treatment.

-• If you are at all concerned about symptoms you were not expecting or not happy with, please contact the practitioner for advice.
-If necessary an appointment will be made for you to be seen.
+• If you are at all concerned about symptoms you were not expecting or are not happy with, please contact the practitioner for advice.
+If necessary, an appointment will be made for you to be seen.

-Treatment with hyaluronic acid is safe, but not risk free, the clinician will discuss all the risks and benefits with you at consultation and again prior to treatment.
+Treatment with hyaluronic acid is safe, but not risk free.
+Your clinician will discuss all the risks and Profhilo benefits with you at consultation, and will do so again prior to treatment.

-Anaesthetic cannot be used and is not necessary for this treatment.
+Anaesthetic cannot be used and is not necessary for Profhilo treatment.
 The injections sting briefly, but patients generally report only a mild discomfort.
-After the treatment, you may experience some tenderness for the first 24- 72 hours.
+After the treatment, you may experience some tenderness for the first 24-72 hours.

-Longevity does vary between individuals, but results are expected to be gained over a period of 4-6 weeks and last for approximately 6 months.
+Longevity does vary between individuals, but Profhilo benefits are expected to appear over a period of 4-6 weeks and last for approximately 6 months.
 If you choose not to maintain the results with further treatment, your skin will return to its pre-treatment state over time.

 Most people can continue with normal activities.
-Some will have some redness, pin prick marks.
+Some will experience some redness and/or pin prick marks.
 Bruising is possible.

-The product is injected in small ‘deposits’, you may be able to see them initially, but they settle usually within hours.
+Profhilo is injected in small ‘deposits’.
+You may be able to see them initially, but they settle quickly – usually within hours.
 It may be possible to feel the product where it has been injected under the skin.
-It will settle, there is no need to massage.
+It will settle on its own, so there is no need to massage the area.

 • Avoid sun bathing, and extremes of heat or cold for 14 days post treatment.

-Any bruising may take a few days to appear, arnica can be helpful in clearing bruising.
-It is advisable to avoid aspirin and alcohol for 12-48 hours after treatment.
+• Any bruising may take a few days to appear, and arnica can be helpful in clearing bruising.
+It is advisable to avoid aspirin for 12-48 hours after treatment.

 • Tenderness should settle as swelling and bruising goes down.